apache/royale-docs/features/loading-external-data/remoteobject.md

 </fx:Declarations>
 ```

-You can write the `Network` implementation in the following way:
+You can write the `Network` implementation like this:

 ```mxml
 <js:beads>